MARS-UVA/exercises/README.md

   ** Bonus: Using motor values, decide if robot is going straight or turning and if so, which direction it is turning (right or left).
 Place that value at the end of the array.

-6. For this problem, you will be given an NxM grid where N and M are randomly selected.
+6. (matrix problem) For this problem, you will be given an NxM grid where N and M are randomly selected.
 There are 0s randomly placed in the grid which represent obstacles.
 Your robot starts in the top-left hand corner of the grid at position (0,0) and is supposed to get to the bottom-right hand corner (N-1, M-1).
 Your job is to compute the total number of possible paths that the robot can take without hitting the 0s.
-If non exist, return 0.
+If none exist, return 0.
 Otherwvise, return the number of paths.

+  May be helpful to write test cases with example grids.

-7. (json read and write) For this problem, you will read in a JSON file with your calendar called events.json.
+8. (json read and write) For this problem, you will read in a JSON file with your calendar called events.json.
 Here is what you need to do:
    -  Your holidays are out of order.
 Using the "date" field, reorder them.
    -  You have events on your calendar with the same title.
 Consolidate those events into a single event.
         * Events with the same 'title' may have different dates.
 Use the latest date as your new date.
         * Concatenate the descriptions into a single description for your new event.
-8. (read files) Read some ROS logging info in /logs/feedbackLog.txt.
+9. (read files) Read some ROS logging info in /logs/feedbackLog.txt.
 In that file, you want to check for 2 conditiojns and report when the condition occurred:
    - Check if motor current is above 4 Amps in which case the motor is overworking.
    - Check if sensor output voltage is above 3 V is which case it is being triggered.

    In both cases, append the datetime to an array and return the final array.

 # Java Exercises
 1. (test-driven development) Oh no!
 Someone wrote a whole load of spaghetti code for our MaxFinder class.
 It looks like it's passing our 1 unit test, but I'm suspicious of it.